 Platform specifications and coding guidelines

-AUTomotive Open System ARchitecture – is a partnership of over 180 automotive manufacturers, suppliers, tools, and semiconductor vendors that aims to standardize and future-proof software elements, interfaces, and bus systems, to help vehicle manufacturers manage growing complexity while keeping costs down.
-It develops standardized open software architectures for automotive Electronic Control Units (ECUs), avoiding repeatedly re-development of similar software components for the same applications.
+AUTomotive Open System ARchitecture – AUTOSAR is an open and standardized automotive software architecture developed by a partnership of over 180 automotive manufacturers, suppliers, tools, and semiconductor vendors.
+Its aim is to standardize software elements, interfaces, and bus systems to future-proof the industry and help manage growing complexity while keeping costs down.

 Autosar Adaptative Platform